A work in progress: feedback, criticism, questions, and more info are welcome

-The corn should be soaked before simmering it in the alkaline solution.
-I've tried both ways and there's no apparent difference in the results.
+The corn should be soaked in the alkaline solution before simmering it (still in the alkaline solution).
+I've tried both the overnight and quick soak and there's no apparent difference in the results.

 • Overnight Soak

-- Add the alkaline material to the water, stir, and then add the corn
+- Add the alkaline solution to the pot, stir, and then add 2 cups of corn.

-- Cover, and let rest overnight or 12 hours
+- Cover, and let rest overnight (about 12 hours)

 • Quick Soak

-- Add the alkaline material to the water, stir, and then add the corn
+- Add the alkaline material to the pot, stir, and then add 2 cups of corn

 - Cover, bring to a boil, turn off the heat, and let rest for 2 hours